W427697/Discord-/docs/03-writing-docs/index.md

 ---
-title: 'How to document components'
+title: How to document components
+navTitle: Docs
 hideRendererSelector: true
 ---